omarbin/Digital-electronics-2/README.md

 1. **START**

 This is the initial state.
-Door will be close (relay), state LEDs will be off, speaker will be mute and there will display welcome message on LCD screen.
+Door will be close (relay), state LEDs will be off, speaker will be mute and welcome message on LCD screen will be displayed.

 2. **Intermediate state**